Hongyan-Wang/JP_Morgan_Project/README.md

 Estimate purchase price at any date in the past and extrapolate for one year into the future.

 ### **Conclusions**
-> Using Prophet function, the Mean Squred Errors is 0.218;
+> * Using Prophet function, the Mean Squred Errors is 0.218;
-> - Mean Absolute Error is 0.376
+> * Mean Absolute Error is 0.376
-> -Prophet can give a relative good prediction of this historical data
+> * Prophet can give a relative good prediction of this historical data

 ## Task 2 - Create a prototype pricing model